YogeshSivakumar18/Research-on-EVO-2/README.md

-# EVO 2: Ethical, Risk, and Governance Assessment of an AI Genomics Model
+# EVO 2: A Critical Analysis of AI-Driven Genomics Through its Data Pipeline

 ## Overview

-This repository contains a critical academic assessment of **EVO 2**, an advanced AI model developed for genomic analysis by the Arc Institute, NVIDIA, Stanford University, UC Berkeley, and UCSF.
-Rather than focusing on implementation or training of the model, this research evaluates EVO 2 through the lenses of **risk**, **ethics**, and **governance** with particular attention to privacy, informed consent, algorithmic bias, and international policy implications.

-EVO 2 is notable for processing genomic sequences up to 1 million base pairs and predicting gene function and mutational effects with high accuracy.
-Its deployment at scale raises important questions about responsible AI use in sensitive biomedical contexts.
+This repository presents an academic research project that offers a **comprehensive assessment of EVO 2**, a state-of-the-art AI model developed for genomic analysis.
+The study investigates EVO 2 by thoroughly examining its **data pipeline architecture**, revealing how its structure, training processes, and data handling strategies give rise to broader concerns about **risk, ethics, and governance** in AI-driven genomics.

+EVO 2 was developed in collaboration between the Arc Institute, NVIDIA, Stanford, UC Berkeley, and UCSF.
+Capable of processing genomic sequences up to 1 million base pairs, EVO 2 utilizes a novel architecture (StripedHyena 2) and was trained on a massive OpenGenome2 dataset containing over 9.3 trillion nucleotides.

-## Focus Areas
+## Core Focus

-### 1. **Risk Assessment**
+This project does **not** aim to build or extend EVO 2, but instead to critically assess the **implications of its data pipeline**, including:

+### Pipeline-Based Risk Assessment
-- Data privacy and protection of individual genetic information
+- Data quality controls and privacy protections
-- Risks of unintended genetic modifications in clinical or experimental applications
+- Risks of genetic misuse or unintended consequences in genome editing
-- Potential for misuse in unsupervised or commercial settings

-### 2. **Ethical Considerations**
+- Bias inheritance from organismal diversity in the training data

+### Ethical Evaluation
-- The necessity of informed consent and autonomy in genomic data use
+- Informed consent in genomic data collection and use
-- Exclusion of human-infecting pathogen sequences from training
+- Transparency in excluded pathogen data and its impact on research access
-- Equity and bias mitigation in model predictions
+- Fair use and equitable treatment in predictions and applications

-### 3. **Governance and Policy**
+### Governance and Policy Implications
-- Proposals for ethical frameworks and global regulation
+- International regulation needs and ethical frameworks
-- Governance models guided by public values and transparency
-- Reference to GDPR-aligned and EU-derived legislative benchmarks

-## Deliverables

-- **Research Report**: Comprehensive analysis document with citations
-- **Reference List**: Peer-reviewed articles and technical documentation
+- Public accountability and legal alignment (e.g., GDPR, EU Bioethics)
+- Real-time oversight of AI systems in biomedical research

+## Structure of This Repository

+- `EVO2_Assessment_Report.docx` – Full research document
-- **Figure**: Visual diagram of EVO 2's data pipeline and training stages
+- `figures/` – Includes a visual of the EVO 2 data pipeline
+- README.md

 ## Disclaimer

-This project is intended for academic research and educational purposes only.
-It does not involve the training, fine-tuning, or deployment of the EVO 2 model or any genomic data handling.
-Ethical principles and proper citation practices must be followed when referencing or applying this analysis.
+This project is for academic, educational, and policy discourse purposes.
+No proprietary data or private genomic information is used or accessed.
+All conclusions are based on publicly available documentation and open-source model behavior.

+## License

+Open-access under CC BY-NC 4.0.
+Refer to the LICENSE file for reuse conditions.